60 Second Lemon Law Assessment™

 If you have a used Chevy with serious defects, consult with an attorney to understand your rights under these alternative legal theories.

-A “buyback” is one of the most common remedies in a successful Chevy lemon law claim.
+A “buyback” is one of the most common remedies in a successful Chevy state lemon law claim.
 When a manufacturer performs a buyback, they agree to repurchase your defective vehicle.
 The total amount of the buyback typically includes:

 For many consumers, a buyback provides the quickest and most straightforward path to moving past a problematic vehicle.